 Some of the laboratory exercises will be completed after class hours.
-As outlined in the syllabus, you are required to complete one laboratory approximately every 1-2 classes in this intensive session, and since the laboratory exercises will count for 42% of your total course grade, it is important for you to do the assigned work.
+As outlined in the syllabus, you are required to complete one laboratory approximately every 2-4 classes, and since the laboratory exercises will count for 40% of your total course grade, it is important for you to do the assigned work.

-For each lab you will type up an introduction and conclusion.
+For each lab you will type up a conclusion which summarizes the main concepts gone over in the lab.
 You will submit this with your lab activities on blackboard.